deepmodeling/deepmd-kit/doc/train/multi-task-training.md

     to replace the previous detailed parameters.
 Here, you can also specify the shared_level, such as `"descriptor": "my_descriptor:shared_level", `
     and use the user-defined integer `shared_level` in the code to share the corresponding module to varying degrees.
+- - For descriptors, `shared_level` can be set as follows:
+    - Valid `shared_level` values are 0-1, depending on the descriptor type
+    - Each level enables different sharing behaviors:
+      - Level 0: Shares all parameters (default)
+      - Level 1: Shares type embedding only
+    - Not all descriptors support all levels (e.g., se_a only supports level 0)
-    (The default value for `shared_level` is set to 0.
-If default sharing is enabled, all parameters in the descriptor will be shared, whereas in the fitting network, all parameters will be shared except for `bias_atom_e` and `caseid`.).
+- - For fitting nets, we only support the default `shared_level`=0, where all parameters will be shared except for `bias_atom_e` and `caseid`.
-    The parts that are exclusive to each model can be written following the previous definition.
 - - To conduct multitask training, there are two typical approaches:
     1. **Descriptor sharing only**: Share the descriptor with `shared_level`=0.
 See [here](../../examples/water_multi_task/pytorch_example/input_torch.json) for an example.
     2. **Descriptor and fitting network sharing with data identification**:
        - Share the descriptor and the fitting network with `shared_level`=0.
        - {ref}`numb_caseid <model[standard]/fitting_net[ener]/numb_caseid>` must be set to the number of model branches, which will distinguish different data tasks using a one-hot embedding.
        - See [here](../../examples/water_multi_task/pytorch_example/input_torch_sharefit.json) for an example.
+- - The parts that are exclusive to each model can be written following the previous definition.

 - {ref}`loss_dict <loss_dict>`: The loss settings corresponding to each task model, specified by the `model_key`.
   Each {ref}`loss_dict/model_key <loss_dict/model_key>` contains the corresponding loss settings,